 It’s ironic that when someone is always asking people what they said it actually makes them seem older.

 Some people cite the price of hearing aids.
 However, hearing aids have become more affordable in just the last few years, and there are financing options available.

 Some people don’t like how hearing aids sound.
-In this case, your hearing specialist can help you recognize what settings work best in different circumstances.
+In this case, your audiologist can help you recognize what settings work best in different circumstances.
 Hearing aids sometimes need several fittings before they are just right.

-Make an appointment with your hearing specialist so we can help you feel more comfortable wearing your hearing aids.
+Make an appointment with us so we can help you feel more comfortable wearing your hearing aids.